 - the museum is accessible for wheelchair users, having lifts and ramps

-- there is a lot more in the museum to explore and read and see then I managed to include in this post, so you will have to plan a visit here
+- there is a lot more in the museum to explore and read and see than I managed to include in this post, so you will have to plan a visit here

 After you visit the museum, come back and tell me what you liked the most, I’m really curious!
 And while you’re in London, you might want to visit other places too.
 There are some ‘London with kids‘ articles that might inspire you.

 Photos taken by me on a usual visit to the museum.